wanderer056/wanderer056.github.io/_projects/(1) News Aggregator.md

      - Switching to the pre-trained Nepali model in **FastText**, a word embeddings library by Facebook AI, yielded better results for representing headlines.

    - **Dimensionality Reduction**
-     - To address the high dimensionality of embeddings, **UMAP** (Uniform Manifold Approximation and Projection) was used, enabling more effective clustering.
+     - To address the high dimensionality of embeddings, **UMAP** (Uniform Manifold Approximation and Projection) is used, enabling more effective clustering.

    - **Clustering**
-     - Clustering of reduced embeddings was achieved using **HDBSCAN**, a density-based clustering algorithm suitable for complex datasets like news headlines.
+     - Clustering of reduced embeddings is achieved using **HDBSCAN**, a density-based clustering algorithm suitable for complex datasets like news headlines.

    - **Topic Extraction**
-     - A bag of words was created by lemmatizing and removing stop words from each cluster of news headlines.
+     - A bag of words is created by lemmatizing and removing stop words from each cluster of news headlines.
-     - **c-TF-IDF** was applied to determine the significance of words in each cluster, considering inter-cluster differences.
+     - **c-TF-IDF** is applied to determine the significance of words in each cluster, considering inter-cluster differences.
 This process identified the top `n` keywords, which were then used to assign topics to clusters.

    - **Cluster Prediction**
-     - For incoming news articles, **cosine similarity** was used to classify them into pre-existing clusters, enhancing the app's ability to handle new data seamlessly.
+     - For incoming news articles, **cosine similarity** is used to classify them into pre-existing clusters, enhancing the app's ability to handle new data seamlessly.

  3. **Frontend and Backend Integration**
     - The **frontend** of the application is built using **ReactJS**.